November 17, 2020

 How Telemedicine Works

-- Your provider will call you to confirm whether your next appointment will be by phone or in-person.
+- Your doctor, nurse or dentist will call you to confirm whether your next appointment will be by phone or in-person.

-- For a phone appointment, your provider will call you at your scheduled time.
+- For a phone appointment, they will then call you at your scheduled time.

-- If you do require an in-person visit and you have an active cough or fever, you will be asked to wear a mask as soon as you arrive.
+- If you do need an in-person visit, you will be asked to wear a mask once you arrive.

 Student Health Centers

 Locations at David Douglas, Parkrose and Roosevelt high schools are open for in-person health services, mental health counseling, and phone and video appointments.
 All other centers are closed.